WaltLillymanAB/dsx-parse/README.md

 ## write_parsed.py
 A subsequent program I wrote from scratch, `write_parsed.py` reads the dictionary object from the `.pkl` file, looks for items of interest, and outputs those to a delimited text file for browsing & filtering in Excel.

-## scrap heap.py
+## scrap heap.txt
 This contains junk I typed, documented and tried before settling on the final product.
-It's a frightening revelation of my amateur python skills, don't show my boss.